BrandonCorey/LS_170_notes/layer_4.md

 - These new instances will only listen for for messages where soure port, soure IP, destination port, and destination IP match up
   - These four pieces of info above are called a four-tuple
 - Any messages not matching the four-tuple would be picked up by the original socket, which then instantiates a new socket object
+- This implementation essentially allows for a dedicated connection for communication between specific processes running on different hosts

 ![image](https://user-images.githubusercontent.com/93304067/219549867-25f3f7d6-6cf9-45a9-86dd-ae20a248ad57.png)